meltwater/drone-cache/CONTRIBUTING.md

 1. Increase the version numbers in any examples files and the README.md to the new version that this release would represent.
 The versioning scheme we use is [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/meltwater/drone-cache/tags).

-2. Make sure [CHANGELOG](CHANGELOG.md) is up-to-date.
+2. Ensure [CHANGELOG](CHANGELOG.md) is up-to-date with new version changes.
+3. Update version references.
-3. Create a tag on master.
+4. Create a tag on master.
 Any changes on master will trigger a release with given tag and `latest tag.

     ```console
     $ git tag -am 'vX.X.X'